Harper's Magazine Press: History

 In June 1969, in what was thought to be the press's first big break, it announced that "a definitive book about the motion picture career of Orson Welles," co-written by Welles and Peter Bogdanovich, would be issued the next year.
 The book was to include "extensive memos, telegrams and letters Welles wrote R.K.O. after the studio cut almost an hour out of The Magnificent Ambersons," a "30-page memorandum" critiquing some of the music used in The Lady from Shanghai, and transcripts of some of the "75 hours of taped interviews" the two had so far recorded.
 In August 1970, the book was said to be scheduled for the following summer.
 However, the book was not completed before the publishing house folded.
-It was ultimately published in 1992 by Harper Collins.
+It was ultimately published in 1992 by HarperCollins.

 After Morris resigned under pressure from the magazine in the summer of 1971, Gollob also left, and went to work for Atheneum.
 He said, "The party—and a hell of a party it had been—was over."
 Lawrence Freundlich replaced him as editor-in-chief.